cablelabs/snaps-boot/doc/source/install/install.md

 Run `iaas_launch.py` as shown below:

 ```
-root@conf-server# python iaas_launch.py -f conf/pxe_cluster/hosts.yaml -b
+sudo nohup python iaas_launch.py -f hosts.yaml -b
 ```

 This will boot host machines (controller/compute nodes), select NIC Controller (PXE client enabled) to use network booting.

-Your OS provisioning will start and will get completed in 20 minutes.
+Your OS provisioning will start and will get completed in about 20 minutes.
+The time will vary depending on your network speed and server boot times.

 #### Step 7